liyuandagege/spectrogram_enhancer/README.md

 # spectrogram_enhancer
-Design a type of spectrum map enhancement model to improve the quality of the spectrum chart, so as to train zero -like voice recognition model
+Design a spectrogram enhancement model to improve the quality of spectrograms for training zero-sample speech recognition models.
+The complete training code will be published after the formal publication of the paper